jaredquinn/meshtastic-bridge/README.md

 The script now also logs all TEXT\_MESSAGE\_APP payloads processed on local to messages.txt.

+Channel number logging appears to be based on the sender's channel not the locally matched channel.
+This is an API issue.

 # Get Started

 To get up and running; create a python virtual environment and run: